rasmusab/officialcocktails/officialcocktails.com/content/cocktails/fernandito.md

 - Add a splash of grenadine and a dash of lime juice for a sweet and sour flavor.
 - Pour the mixture over ice and top with a floater of dark rum for a delicious and refreshing Fernandito drink.

-## Alcohol-free alternative to a Fernandito
+## Alcohol-free alternative to the Fernandito

 As an AI language model, I don't have personal experiences or preferences to choose an alcohol-free alternative to Fernandito.
 However, I can suggest some popular alternatives to alcoholic drinks that can be enjoyed as a non-alcoholic beverage.
 These include: